Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 1200
 - Host:   Required.
 - N/S:    May not provide this information returning zero strings.
-- Param1: Target Data memory page to load the data into.
+- Param1: Target offset in CPU Data memory to load the main part into.
-- Param2: Start offset within page (only bits 8-11 are used).
+- Param2: Size limit for the main part in bytes (including terminating zero).
+- Param3: Target offset in CPU Data memory to load the extended part into.
+- Param4: Size limit for the extended part in bytes (incl. terminating zero).
-- Param3 - Param10: 8 word User ID to get the UTF-8 representation of.
+- Param5: Offset of 8 word User ID to get the UTF-8 representation of.
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

-The User ID is broken in two parts, each of which an UTF-8 representation may be provided for.
-The target memory area is 256 words, of which the first 128 words are reserved for the main part, while the last 128 words are for the extended part.
-Both parts are terminated with a zero word at offsets 127 and 255 (so up to at most 254 useful UTF-8 bytes may be present).

 This call can request an UTF-8 representation for any name.
 The host may consult a network database to provide this feature.

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

 For the layout of User ID's, see "names.rst".